panoply/syncify/docs/src/views/docs/usage/spawn.md

 })
 ```

-### Multiple Processes

-Though it is unlikely you'd ever need to include 2 different JavaScript bundlers in a project there is nothing stopping you from doing such a thing.
-For the sake of brevity, the below example illustrates how we can execute multiple spawned child processes to run in parallel with Syncify.
-Notice how we have also included an additional **gulp** spawn in `build` and `watch` modes.
-Syncify will trigger these processes in sequentially order, Rollup (1), Gulp (2) and Webpack (3).
+> We also include the `--color` flag to retain colored output in the CLI.
+If this flag is omitted, Webpack logs will be printed without color.

-> Aside from attempting to spawn Syncify itself, there is no limitation or restrictions imposed on what you choose to run along side Syncify.
+While it's uncommon to use two different JavaScript bundlers in a single project, we are not going to focus on the irregularities here, as strange as it might be.
+Aside from attempting to spawn Syncify itself, there is no limitation or restrictions imposed on what you choose to run along side Syncify.
+The main takeaway is that there's nothing preventing you from doing something like this, the tool will not judge you.
+Let's have a look at how our configuration looks with both the Rollup and Webpack spawns defined:

 <!-- prettier-ignore -->
 ```ts